dfsp-spirit/meshlearn/README.md

 With some computational resources and experience with structural neuroimaging, you can generate your own training data:

 * Download a suitable, large collection of T1-weighted (and optionally T2-weighted) structural MRI scans from many healthy subjects.
 To avoid bias, only use controls in case its a clinical dataset.
 Make sure to include subjects from as many sites (different scanners) as possible, as well as a wide age range, different genders, etc.
-     - An option is to use all controls from the ABIDE dataset.
+     - An option is to use all controls from the ABIDE dataset, or subjects from the IXI dataset.
      - The more sites and subjects, the better.
 We suggest at least 20 sites and 300 subjects.
      - Consider excluding bad quality scans.
-* Pre-process all scans with FreeSurfer v6 (full recon-all pipeline).
+* Pre-process all scans with FreeSurfer v6 (full `recon-all` pipeline).
 This takes about 12 - 18 hours per subject when done sequentially on a single core of a 2022 consumer desktop computer.
-     - When pre-processing is done, compute pial-lgi for all subjects.
+     - When pre-processing is done, compute pial-lgi for all subjects using `recon-all` (requires Matlab).

 ##### Option 2: Downloading our training data

 We now make our training data publicly available.
 See the [native space lgi data for all ABIDE I subjects](https://doi.org/10.5281/zenodo.7132610) on Zenodo (6.5 GB download).

+The download includes only the files required for meshlearn training, for the ABIDE I dataset.
+These are the following files per subject:

+* `<subject>/surf/lh.pial`
+* `<subject>/surf/rh.pial`
+* `<subject>/surf/lh.pial_lgi`
+* `<subject>/surf/rh.pial_lgi`

 #### Running model training